marcomelilli/nestjs-email-authentication/README.md

 - mongo-express: a web-based MongoDB admin interface -> localhost:8081

 You can edit the config is in `docker-compose.yml`.
+❗ Note: For security reason, remember to change the db password in docker-compose.yml and in config.ts file, and to change the password to access to mongo-express console.

 # Configuration File